Seed Funding for Tech Startups: Everything You Need to Know

 Seed funding distinguishes itself from other funding rounds because it is the most lucrative funding stage for investors.
 Investors are able to get the most equity per amount invested during the seed round of funding.

 The main drawback to investors with seed funding is the amount of risk that is taken on by investing so early.
-There are no guarantees for investors and by investing in early startups they do not increase these odds.
+There are no guarantees for investors and by investing in early-stage startups, they do not increase these odds.
 Many venture firms feel that funding during the seed stage is too risky.

 Getting seed funding is a difficult task to undertake for a startup, but a basic understanding of what investors are looking for can make the journey to full funding much easier.